 As a speaker, you have the power to move groups and individuals to action and reflection.
 But more importantly, I have found that the speaker’s journey is not only about the effect we have on people but about the profound impact it can have on the speaker both personally and professionally.
 For example, I present … Continue reading Be Vocal.
 Be Visible: The Importance of Speaking Up by Meghan Godorov

 Who's negotiating for you?
 Get tips and strategies to ask for the salary or speaking fees you want.

-As speakers, we are also content creators.
+As speakers, we are content creators.
 But are we doing it effectively?
-Writing a speech, putting together a blog or social media post, assembling a book, creating a course, and recording a podcast all fall under the umbrella of content creation.
-If you're speaking, you're likely thinking about content constantly and wondering how to … Continue reading Podcast Ep.
+Writing a speech, putting together a social media or a blog post, assembling a book, creating a course, and recording a podcast all fall under the umbrella of content creation.
+If you're speaking, you're likely thinking about content constantly and wondering how to repurpose … Continue reading Podcast Ep.
 47: Easily Build + Repurpose Content

 “Angela, it’s your turn.”
 I hesitantly looked up from my notebook, carefully avoiding the gaze of my coworkers and strategically turning my head away from my boss — the most intimidating person of all.
 I spoke quickly, succinctly, and left no time for air to enter or leave my lungs.
 In one long sentence, I … Continue reading The Secret Life of Speaking Up by Angela Lussier

 Public speaking isn't just about what you say, it's also about what you think.
 In today's episode, I interview Linda Ugelow, a public speaking and performing coach who helps entrepreneurs and professionals overcome their self-consciousness and nerves so they can be freely expressive in meetings, on video, or on stage.
 She has a Master's in Expressive … Continue reading Podcast Ep.
 46: Master Your Inner Game with Linda Ugelow